aws-samples/step-functions-workflows-collection/script-generator/README.md

 # "Script Generator" Application

-In this application, you can generate script file in video file.
+In this application, you can generate **Script file** in Video file.

-When you upload video file to S3 bucket, State machine will start processing video to text.
+When you upload video file to S3 bucket, state machine will start processing **video to text**.
-The script content is extracted from the video and stored as script.txt in S3.
+The script content is extracted from the video and stored as `script.txt` in S3.

 Learn more about this workflow at Step Functions workflows collection: *To be Added...*

-## Image
 ![image](./resources/statemachine.png)

 ## How to Deploy